Nikola2444/QT_buttons_switches_diodes/README.md

 # QT_buttons_switches_diodes

-This repository contains a simple QT project that emulates diodes, buttons and swithches.
-To start the application run the lbt_init_script.sh to generate 3 files in /dev directory (buttons, switches, and leds).
+This repository contains a simple QT project that simulates diodes, buttons and swithches.
+To start the application run the BLS_init_script.sh to generate 3 files in /dev directory (buttons, switches, and leds):

+sudo ./BLS_init_script.sh

 Through these files interaction with the leds, switches and buttons is possible.

+If you don't have qt5 installed on your linux debian distribution, next needs to be done:

+sudo apt update
+sudo apt upgrade
+sudo apt install qt5-default

 When this is done, just run the application:

-/BLS_executable_dir/Buttons_switches_diodes
+/BLS_32bit_executable/BSL -- If you are using a 32 bit ubuntu or lubuntu

+/BLS_64bit_executable/BSL -- If you are using a 64 bit ubuntu or lubuntu

 ## LEDS
 To turn on the leds just write a correct binary string into /dev/leds file.
 For example,